fssa-batch3/aravind.venkedeshwaran__web_project/README.md

     - Expected Result:
         - The user is redirected to the user profile page.

+### Sign In With Google
+- Scenario 1: Successfully create an account
+    - Steps:
+        1. Navigate to the registration page.
+        2. Click the sign in with google button.
+    - Expected Result:
+        - The user is redirected to the login page.

 ### Edit Profile
 - Scenario 1: Successfully Edit their profile.
     - Steps: